 GuardHill’s sales force works alongside the in-house operational teams and key decision-makers.
 Working together as a cohesive team allows our loan originators to offer clients the highest level of customer service.

 Many people who are shopping for a mortgage don’t understand the difference between a mortgage banker, a mortgage broker, and a retail bank.
 Mortgage bankers, brokers, and retail banks follow different guidelines, which may put restrictions on one’s lending capabilities.
-A mortgage banker and broker, like GuardHill, works with many different investors and lenders, giving clients access to various loan programs with varying guidelines and rates.
+A mortgage banker and broker, like GuardHill, works with many different investors and companies, giving clients access to various loan programs with varying guidelines and rates.

-Some mortgage lenders will not lower the clients’ rate if rates have gone down.
+Some mortgage companies will not lower the clients’ rate if rates have gone down.
 GuardHill’s goal as a mortgage advisor is to do what’s best for our clients’ financial needs.
 If rates drop, and your credit profile and market conditions permit, we will lower your rate throughout the mortgage process.

-Along with following these questions to ask when choosing a mortgage lender, remember to also consult your trusted friends, family members, and referral professionals.
+Along with following these questions to ask when choosing a mortgage company, remember to also consult your trusted friends, family members, and referral professionals.
 Speaking with someone who has recently obtained mortgage financing may be able to provide information on factors such as the quality of the service supplied, available loan programs, associated fees, and much more.
-Recommendations may help provide guidance when deciding how to choose a mortgage lender.
+Recommendations may help provide guidance when deciding how to choose a mortgage company.